qualtrak/coach-admin-api/source/csharp-wrapper.rst

 C# Wrapper
 ==========

-Please see NEW in **release 5.1** below for changes made in Release 5.1

 .. danger::

     Please make sure that you have read :ref:`Getting Started <getting-started-label>` because even the implementation is very different then default default *REST* approach, there are some concepts and issues described in much more details than it is here and some are assumed so there are no details at all.